Why Meeting Culture is Paralysing Your Business Success!

 Human beings are, at their core, social animals.
 We need to be together in small groups in order to share information, socialise and if we’re lucky, walk away feeling useful, engaged, and part of the team.
 Remember things called villages?
 Deep down we all crave village life.
-Our inclusion in a group or community and our ability to contribute form a building block to contentment, dare I say happiness.
-This theory has been further proven by new research where psychologists have shown individuals that are in strongly bonded and safe teams, have higher levels of serotonin, a key “drug” produced by your own body that makes you feel happy!
+Our inclusion in a group or community and our ability to contribute form a building block to contentment.
+This theory has been further proven by new research, where psychologists have shown individuals in strongly bonded teams have higher levels of serotonin, a key “drug” produced by your own body that makes you feel happy!

-The problem in business, or in most endeavors, be it sporting, charity or government, is that we mix our personal, subconscious personal needs, with the needs of our organisation into one event, the “meeting”.
-In meetings, being either 30 minutes or an hour, we spend as much time establishing the pecking order, sharing personal stories and information on largely irrelevant topics as we do providing productive feedback on how we are contributing to the team and the broader organisation.
+The problem in business, or in most endeavours, is that we mix our personal, subconscious personal needs, with the needs of our organisation into one event, the “meeting”.
+In meetings, being either 30 minutes or an hour, we spend as much time establishing the pecking order, sharing personal stories and information on largely irrelevant topics as we do provide productive feedback on how we are contributing to the team and the broader organisation.
 Commonly, it's an “update” of what we've done rather than a “Call to action”.

 This isn’t my opinion by the way.
 This is from the feedback from 1000’s of companies globally on their (in)effective communication and approach to “meetings”.

-Imagine if instead of spending the same amount of time as we do currently immersed in ‘meeting culture’, we do something else, that materially increases our performance?
-What about using that time to create a culture and environment where we change our mindset from just concepts, ideas, and intangibles to results, outcomes, and actions.
+Imagine if instead of spending the same amount of time as we do currently immersed in ‘meeting culture’, we do something else.
+Something that materially increases our performance?
+What about using that time to create a culture and environment where we change our mindset from just intangible concepts to results and outcomes?

 “How?”, I hear you ask…Break your meeting into three parts to maximise productivity and break the boring and ineffective meeting culture.

 Banish the term ‘meeting’!!
 (Go on, I dare you!)
-Just as we have with other previously useful words used through history such as ‘switchboard’, ‘town crier’ or ‘nubivagant’ (we call it flying these days), replacing them with more meaningful names such as chatting, debriefing, and planning.
+Just as we have with other previously useful words used throughout history such as ‘switchboard’, or ‘nubivagant’ (we call it flying these days), replacing them with more meaningful names such as chatting, debriefing, and planning.

 Part 1 – A Chat

 This is the obvious part of the meeting.
-I’m sure you all know how to have a chat, so in this piece, I’ll skip over it and we’ll focus on debriefing.
+I’m sure you all know how to chat, so in this piece, I’ll skip over it and we’ll focus on debriefing.